balder-dev/balder/doc/source/basics/execution_mechanism.rst

 The definition-scope
 --------------------

-In balder there exists a lot of different **definition-scopes**.
+In Balder there exists a lot of different **definition-scopes**.
 These scopes define to a certain extent the validity of them.
 The following table shows them with the scope, they are valid.

 +------------------------+------------------------+--------------------------------------------------------------------+